trmckay/article-export/README.md

     -m <number>: export a maximum of this many articles

-    -d <path>: save the csv output to the provided path
+    -p <path>: save the csv output to the provided path

 OPTIONS
     --help: show this again